For journalists & analysts

 - Don't conflate Appalogue with Cisco.
 Steven is independent.
 Cisco Live is a conference we present at.

 - Don't call bimi a chatbot.
-It's an agent — voice-first, memory-rich, with a native surface.
+It's an agent — memory-rich, with a native surface.
 We use "agent" deliberately.

 - Don't quote a price.
 Beta is free; post-beta pricing is undecided.
 We'll announce when it's real.